LeonMrBonnie/altv-module-sdk-guide/articles/introduction.md

 #include <cpp-sdk/SDK.h>
 ```

-And that's it!
+That's it!
 Now you can use the classes and methods provided by the SDK.
 Don't forget to include this header in a common header file of your project,
-or include it in every file individually.
+or include it in every file invidually.
-Of course, you can also just only include the header files that you currently need.
+Of course you can also just only include the header files that you currently need.

 ## How to use the Module SDK from C or languages that support C code